HsiaoChungYen/Application-of-Deep-Learning-in-Image-Processing/README.md

 * Introduce the structure and innovation of the network
 * Use Pytorch to build and train the network

-## Tutorial directory (it will be added later according to the learning content)
+## Directory (it will be added later according to the learning content)

 * Image classification
   * LeNet